Another Loss To Alzheimer’s: The Faith of John Joe Vaughan – A Celebration of Strength, Life and Love That Lies Within.

 I also deal with the demon Alzheimer’s, which took my maternal grandfather, my mother, and my paternal uncle, and before my father’s death, he too was diagnosed with dementia.
 The Lord works in mysterious ways.
 What are the chances of meeting up with Rena’s father?

 John Joe had a smile that would light the River Liffey and the handshake then of a heavyweight champion.
 He embraced me, eyeball to eyeball, and I saw the tears streaming down the side of his creased, righteous face.
-Though we lived thousands of miles apart, yet we were connected for life by a disease that will take our lives and the lives of millions.
+Though we lived thousands of miles apart, yet we were connected for life by a disease that would take our lives and the lives of millions.

 And so, it is with those worldwide with Alzheimer’s and other forms of dementia.

 Notes the Alzheimer’s Disease International, “Someone in the world develops dementia every 3 seconds.
 There are over 55 million people worldwide living with dementia.”
 Without a cure, “this number will almost double every 20 years, reaching 78 million in 2030 and 139 million in 2050.
 Much of the increase will be in developing countries.
 Already 60% of people with dementia live in low- and middle-income countries, but by 2050 this will rise to 71%.
-The fastest growth in the elderly population is taking place in China, India, and their south Asian and western Pacific neighbors.”
+The fastest growth in the elderly population is taking place in China, India, and their South Asian and western Pacific neighbors.”

 And so, I cried, too.